-Is your refinance primarily to lower your rate and monthly payments?
-If so, your best option may be a low fixed-rate loan could be a wise choice for you.
-Maybe you now have a fixed-rate mortgage with a higher rate, or maybe you hold an ARM — adjustable rate mortgage — with which the interest rate varies : an adjustable rate mortgage (ARM).
-Different that the ARM, your low fixed-rate mortgage will stay at a certain low rate for the life of your loan, even as interest rates rise.
-If you are not expecting to sell your home in the near future (about 5 years), a fixed-rate mortgage can particularly be a wise loan option.
-On the other hand, if you can see yourself moving within the next few years, an ARM with a small initial rate may be the ideal way to lower your payments if you expect to move in the next few years.
+Are achieving reduced mortgage payments and a better rate your main refinance goals?
+If so, getting a low, fixed-rate loan could be a wise choice for you.
+Maybe you now have a fixed-rate mortgage with a higher rate, or maybe you hold an ARM — adjustable rate mortgage — with which the interest rate can vary.
+Unlike the ARM, your low fixed rate mortgage will stay at a certain low rate for the life of your loan, even when interest rates rise.
+If you aren't planning on moving in the near future (about five years), a fixed rate mortgage loan can especially be a wise loan option.
+However, an ARM with a initial low payment may be a better way to lower your payments if you expect to move in the next few years.

 Consolidating Your Debt